ExaWorks/job-api-spec/specification.md

     - We are focused on executing a process (e.g., popen rather than function call)
-    AM: Why actually?
-The only point where this shows is the jobspec.

     - That we intend for this interface to be used by various workflow systems and directly by applications